Why are we running this project?

 Field reporting and foreign correspondence have been hit by shrinking news budgets in many media companies.
 Especially freelancers find it increasingly difficult to raise the funds needed for in-depth research abroad.
 However, complex topics don’t stop at borders.
 We believe that cross-border journalism is the key not only to strengthen the journalistic profession through international networking and collaboration, but also to foster international understanding between societies through nuanced coverage of stories that matter.

 Through Reporters in the Field, we seek to promote the method of cross-border journalism among media professionals.
 We understand cross-border journalism as the research collaboration between reporters across borders and on topics that are of relevance in more than one country.
 We expect the team constellation to be tailored to the story that is covered: team members should pool their professional skills and respective local expertise to produce publications in all of the affected countries.

 - Support quality journalism that engages audiences across Europe

 By enabling the coverage of innovative cross-border stories, we aim to generate an appreciation for in-depth coverage among media consumers and producers.
 Audiences should feel inspired and empowered to participate in transnational public discourses.
 International understanding between societies in Europe is strengthened by stories that offer more than just the national perspective.

 How does the project work?

-Please note that the program and the workshops are run in English, and you need an advanced level of spoken and written English to participate.
-Whilst we expect the completed projects to be produced in the language of your chosen media, you will be required to submit English abstracts and translations for the workshops and the program in general.
+Please note that the program and workshop language is English, and you need an advanced level of spoken and written English to participate.
+While we encourage teams to publish in the languages of their chosen media outlets, teams will be required to submit English abstracts and translations for the workshops and the program in general.